crespohector/welcome-to-mod-7/README.md

 Github and LinkedIn links should be located somewhere in the footer, splash page, navigation/header.
 Please refrain from trying to place these links in creative places or as “Easter Eggs”.

 ## How to ping your website
-Your websites will "fall asleep" when their user activity.
+Your websites will "fall asleep" when there is no user activity.
 Here is a GitHub repo to ping your Render projects. https://github.com/mjshuff23/seeker-resources/blob/main/google-sheets-script.md